-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) D.7 Program staff comply with Family Education Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) privacy rules.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 4.c, 4.f How often are program staff provided training in FERPA and HIPAA?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) D.7 Program staff comply with Family Education Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) privacy rules Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 4.c, 4.f How often are program staff provided training in FERPA and HIPAA?
 What is the format of the training (e.g. face to face, online, webinar)?
 What is the procedure for documenting that all staff have been trained?
 What procedures are in place to ensure that staff are complying with FERPA and HIPAA?
 I, P